 Boat Tours and Highlights

-Tours are offered to three different islands for experienced snorklers only; Daphne, Pinzon, and Santa Fe.
+Tours are offered to three different islands for experienced snorkelers only; Daphne, Pinzon, and Santa Fe.
 Usually, the tours combine a visit on one of the islands plus 30-45 minutes of snorkeling.
-At these specific tours you get the opportunity to snorkel longer at two different locations instead of a visit on land.
+At these specific tours, you get the opportunity to snorkel longer at two different locations instead of a visit on land.
 However, bring a wetsuit even in the warmer season the water temp can be chilly due to the currents.

 Bartolome Island (Link Google Maps)

 Utterly a must although a long strenuous boat ride from the north of Santa Cruz.
 Bartolome is located in the east of Santiago.
 The picturesque Pinnacle Rock is an excellent place for snorkeling and diving, where you may spot Galapagos penguins, sharks, rays.
 The hike to the summit starts at the humanmade jetty up on a boardwalk and on wooden steps to protect the fragile moonscape.
 The view from the top is spectacular.

 Santa Fe (Google Maps)

 Located southeast of Puerto Ayora.
 An awesome location to spot land iguanas as well as playful sea lions, stingrays, spotted eagle rays, white-tip reef sharks.

 Plaza Sur (Google Maps)

 There are two tiny islands Plaza Norte and Plaza Sur.
 The bigger one, the south island is open to visitors.
 It’s an outstanding island to spot land iguanas, different species of birds like boobies, red-billed tropicbirds, frigatebirds, noddy terns, pelicans, and more.
 Diving and snorkeling at these islands are outstanding.
 Hammerheads, Galapagos sharks, and even whale sharks, occur during the warm and wet season (January-May).